WHAT WE HAVE ACCOMPLISHED

 NATIVE AMERICAN PROGRAMS

 The months following Christmas and New Year are some of the most financially challenging times for families across the country.
-To help stretch budgets during the winter months on the frigid Great Plains, Running Strong’s emergency Heat Match program ensures that families can have their propane tanks filled by matching their $100 contribution with $100 from Running Strong to meet the $200 minimum required for a propane company visit.
-This year, Running Strong matched just over 1,000 families thanks to the generosity of our supporters and hard work from our field staff.
+To help stretch budgets during the winter months on the frigid Great Plains, Running Strong’s emergency Heat Match program ensures that families can have their propane tanks filled by matching their $100 contribution with $400 from Running Strong to fill a house’s propane tank with enough propane to last 6 weeks of winter.
+This winter, Running Strong served just over 8,000 people thanks to the generosity of our supporters and hard work from our field staff.
 The Heat Match helps families not have to choose between a warm home in the winter or putting food on the table.

 Running Strong continues its commitment to organic home gardening and food self-sufficiency by supporting the Medicine Root Gardening Program and the Slim Buttes Agricultural Program on Pine Ridge.
 Each program is designed to provide first-time home gardeners with the tools and knowledge they need to raise fruits and vegetables right in their own backyards, reducing the need to travel to the far and few between grocery stores on the reservation or neighboring towns.
-Having fresh fruit and vegetables readily available also supports families who can take their excess produce to local farmers markets, providing an extra source of income at a relatively low cost.
-In 2020 alone, the Medicine Root Gardening Program harvested over 20 tons of vegetables!
+Having fresh fruit and vegetables readily available also supports families who can take their excess produce to local farmers’ markets, providing an extra source of income at a relatively low cost.

 DOMESTIC PROGRAMS

-Our affiliate, Americans Helping Americans® provided food and other basic needs to families and individuals throughout Appalachia including Georgia, Kentucky, Tennessee, West Virginia and also in Arizona, District of Columbia, and Pennsylvania.
-Americans Helping Americans® provided grants to their partner organizations located in some of the economically hardest-hit communities in the country totaling more than $303,710 for a variety of different programs.
+Our affiliate, Americans Helping Americans® provided food and other basic needs to families and individuals throughout Appalachia including Georgia, Kentucky, Tennessee, West Virginia, Virginia Mississippi, Ohio, Arizona, and Florida.
+Americans Helping Americans® provided grants to their partner organizations located in some of the economically hardest-hit communities in the country totaling more than $909,697 for various programs.

-More than 1,300 individuals benefited from the utility assistance program in Georgia, and Kentucky
+More than 2,712 individuals benefited from the utility assistance program in Georgia, and Kentucky.

 INTERNATIONAL PROGRAMS

-Bread and Water for Africa® works in eight countries.
-The following are the summary of the year 2020 activities:
+Bread and Water for Africa® works in eleven countries.
+The following is the summary of the year 2022 activities:

-Our Bread and Water for Africa® affiliate provided cash grants to healthcare-focused projects as well as medicines, medical equipment, medical supplies, hygiene items, and other relief items to non-governmental organizations with healthcare projects in Ethiopia, Kenya, Sierra Leone, and Cameroon which benefited more than 150,000 people annually.
+Our Bread and Water for Africa® affiliate provided cash grants to healthcare-focused projects as well as medicines, medical equipment, medical supplies, hygiene items, and other relief items to non-governmental organizations with healthcare projects in Ethiopia, Kenya, Sierra Leone, Malawi, and Cameroon which benefited more than 100,000 people annually.

 Providing care for Africa’s most vulnerable – orphaned and abandoned children – has remained among their top priorities.
-In 2020, 56 orphaned and abandoned children live at the Lewa Children’s Home in Kenya and receive food, shelter, health care, and other basic needs, as well as an education at the affiliated Kipkeino Primary School and nearby high schools.
+In 2022, 40 orphaned and abandoned children lived at the Lewa Children’s Home in Kenya and received food, shelter, health care, and other basic needs, as well as an education at the affiliated Kipkeino Primary School and nearby high schools.

-In Zambia, 68 orphaned and abandoned children live at the Kabwata Orphanage and Transit Centre, receiving food and shelter and having their educational needs met, providing them with hope for the future.
+In Zambia, 80 orphaned and abandoned children live at the Kabwata Orphanage and Transit Centre, receiving food and shelter and meeting their educational needs, providing them with hope for the future.

-In Zimbabwe, 36 children supported by Lerato Children’s Home in Mutare, Zimbabwe, operated by Shinga Development Trust.
+In Zimbabwe, 24 children are supported by Lerato Children’s Home in Mutare, Zimbabwe, operated by Shinga Development Trust.

-At Bread and Water for Africa®, we believe the future of the continent relies on a well-educated population.
-In 2020, more than 1,500 students received primary and secondary school educations; in Zimbabwe, Kenya, Cameroon, Chad, Sierra Leone and Zambia.
+At Bread and Water for Africa®, we believe the continent's future relies on a well-educated population.
+In 2022, more than 2,800 students received primary and secondary school education in Zimbabwe, Kenya, Cameroon, Chad, Sierra Leone, and Zambia.

 (back to top)